Signed in as:

 Photography also gave me a socially acceptable identity softening my anxiety in social situations.
 A camera hanging over my shoulder provided something worth sharing with others when I had little or nothing to say.

 Celebrating my dear parents, family, and friends within the inviolable realm of art is my way of honoring them.
-I also hope that my body of work is seen as an example worthy enough to be respected along side of the traditional methods of printmaking.

 John Avakian, Oct.
 23, 2018 Revised Sept,26, 2022